 - Execute required documents to transfer property or to take other actions; and

 - Close the trust at the end of the administration.

 Please contact our Anaheim estate planning attorneys for help with administering a trust.

+When my father appointed me successor trustee I was honored.
+It shows that your father respects your loyalty and trustworthiness and that he believes you are capable of administering his trust.
 If you are interested, our Anaheim estate planning lawyers will send you a complimentary DVD regarding California trust law basics.
 You may call us at (714) 459-5481 or fill out an online contact form for more information.